beskay/ERC721-Snapshot/README.md

 # ERC721 Snapshot

 Simple script for creating a snapshot of all token holders + corresponding balances of an ERC721 contract.
-Data is being stored using Supabase.
+Data is being stored using Supabase and/or in a local json file.

 See also branch "merkle" for added merkle whitelist functionality.